Making and receiving business-to-business (B2B) payments has long been seen as a problem.

 It’s for this reason that buyers and suppliers have not solved the perennial challenges of B2B payments.
 By embedding B2B payments into their ERP applications and other software solutions, however, buyers and suppliers are able to finally achieve the vision of frictionless commerce.

-Embedded payment solutions use ERP and bank connectors to facilitate the seamless, electronic flow of payments and related information from within any ERP platform or
+Embedded payment solutions use ERP and bank connectors to facilitate the seamless, electronic flow of payments and related information from within any ERP platform or line-of-business software.

 The technology’s multi-rail capabilities make it easy for buyers and suppliers to disburse or receive payments in any format.
 Payments also can be initiated or received via a business network of buyers and suppliers.
 Payments can be sent or received instantly or scheduled in advance to one or more suppliers within a buyer’s ERP platform.